course-network/degree-requirement-dag/README.md

 # Degree Tree Network
 The idea of [this project](https://github.com/course-network/degree-requirement-tree/) is to visualize a college degree program as a tree network.
-A single, top level node will represent the degree, and a hierarchy of the required courses will branch down from it.
+A single top level node will represent the degree, and a hierarchy of the required courses will branch down from it.
 This might serve as an advising tool for students planning their schedule or choosing a major.

 We use a few degrees from Oregon State as examples.
 [Catalog data acquisition](catalog_data_acquisition) scrapes course prerequisites from OSU's catalog.
 [Degree requirements](degree_requirements) scrapes degree requirements from OSU's catalog.
 [Parse course requirements](parse_course_requirements) processes more complicated requirements. [d3](d3) visualizes this data.